 Through the Sacraments of Baptism the same dynamic unfolds in the Church today.
 Parents who themselves have encountered Christ through the Catholic Church and the Sacraments desire the same for their children.
 Baptism is the foundational sacrament that provides the sacred context whereby our Lord receives a child with great joy, embraces that child and offers him every love and grace He has to give.

 Baptisms are celebrated on the first and third Sundays of the month at Saint Winifred Church and the second and fourth Sundays of each month at Saint Anne Church, or by appointment.
-A Pre-Baptism class is required, and is offered 4 times a year.
-Scheduled class times include:
+A Pre-Baptism class is required, and is offered bi-monthly throughout the year.
+Upcoming classes are scheduled for:

 To register for a Baptism Preparation class, please contact the Faith Formation Office at (412) 563-1414.

 The Sacrament of Reconciliation is offered at St. Anne Parish every Saturday following the 8:00 a.m.
 Mass and from 11:00-11:45 a.m.; also on Tuesdays from 5:15-6:15 p.m.